wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 be checked against the unstable tree as the last step.
 If a match can be found, then deduplication is performed, and the underlying physical page is inserted into the stable tree.
 Otherwise, the candidate page is simply inserted into the unstable tree for future comparisons.

+The paper observes that three important and most resource consuming abstractions of the KSM core algorithm can be implemented in hardware.
+The first is page comparison, which requires nothing more than a parallel comparator for computing the difference of two pages in binary form, similar to the hardware version of memcmp().